 Check out this Review From the “Historical Novel Society”

 I was honored to provide an interview for Lois Reitzes which aired on her famous radio show “City Lights” on WABE Atlanta.
 She was as well-prepared, smart, courteous and kind as I knew she would be.
 Thank you for having me Lois!
 Hear the interview.

 Mark Warren has two author programs on the subject of Wyatt Earp: The Rocky Road of Researching Wyatt Earp, and What Made Wyatt Earp Tick?
 For speaking inquiries contact his publicist, Susan Brown at email@example.com or 706-864-5928

-*Please note, we do not ship outside of the continental United States.
+*Please note, we do not ship outside of the contiguous United States.

 Are you on Goodreads?
 Add my books to your shelf and follow my author page to find out what I am reading and recommending.